 Charlene Douglas, AKA The Intimacy Coach, shares her thoughts on love, sex, and making time to connect on Happiful’s podcast I am.
 I have

 Psychodynamic Counsellor and Psychosexual Therapist Charlene Douglas is doing all that she can to help people address their concerns and challenges around relationships, sex and intimacy.
-From her work with individuals and couples, to her upcoming Bringing Sexy Back workshop and her appearances on prime time TV; most recently on Married At First Sight UK and The Only Way is Essex.
+From her work with individuals and couples, to her appearances on prime time TV; most recently on Married At First Sight UK and The Only Way is Essex.

 Now, as a member of the Counselling Directory, Charlene is sharing her advice and expert wisdom with listeners of Happiful’s I am.
 I have podcast, in the hope that more people can take that first step towards improving the intimacy in their lives and relationships.

 Start with yourself!